saeveritt/peercoin-OP_RETURN/README.txt

 On the command line:

-* python store-OP_RETURN.py <data> <testnet (optional)>
+* python OP_RETURN.py -store <data>

   <data> is a hex string or raw string containing the data to be stored
-         (auto-detection: treated as a hex string if it is a valid one)
+         (auto-detection: treated as a hex string if it is a valid one) -testnet use the peercoin testnet
-  <testnet> should be 1 to use the peercoin testnet, otherwise it can be omitted

 * Outputs an error if one occurred or if successful, the txids that were used to store the data and a short reference that can be used to retrieve it using this library.

 * Examples:

-  python store-OP_RETURN.py 'This example stores 47 bytes in the blockchain.' python store-OP_RETURN.py 'This example stores 44 bytes in the testnet.'
-1
+  python OP_RETURN.py -store 'This example stores 47 bytes in the blockchain.' python OP_RETURN.py -store -testnet 'This example stores 44 bytes in the testnet.'

 As a library:

-* OP_RETURN_store(data, testnet=False)
+* store(data)

   data is the string of raw bytes to be stored testnet is whether to use the peercoin testnet network (False if omitted)